La Circe (Mysliveček)

 La Circe is an opera in three acts by Josef Mysliveček set to a libretto by Domenico Perelli that is based on Greek legends about the sorceress Circe.
-This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria.
+This opera (and all the rest of Mysliveček's operas) belong to the serious type in Italian language referred to as opera seria are usually specified with the designation dramma per musica in librettos.
+La Circe was one of the few operas by Myliveček set to an original libretto, rather than an adaptation of an existing libretto.

 Performance history

 The opera was first performed at the Teatro San Benedetto in Venice on 12 May 1779 to open the theater's unique Ascension operatic season.
-It was the last of the composer's three operas produced in Venice.
-No complete score survives from the production, only a few individual arias that found their way into aria collections.
+It was the last of the composer's three operas produced in Venice (the others were his Demofoonte of 1769 and La clemenza di Tito of 1774.
+No complete score survives from the production, only a few individual arias that found their way into 18th-century aria collections.
 The cast was distinguished, including as it did the great castrato Luigi Marchesi, one of the composer's close friends and professional associates, and the noted English soprano Cecilia Davies.